Code of Ethics and Conduct

 i.
 Vendors and Business Partners

 - The Company shall take a collaborative approach in all their partnerships ensuring that

-ethical commitment as the Company, and shall avoid conducting business with vendors or business
+same ethical commitment as the Company, and shall avoid conducting business with

-- Employees shall hold themselves up to the highest standards of conduct and aim to proactively
+Employees shall hold themselves up to the highest standards of conduct and aim to

-relations between government employees and customers, suppliers and business partners.
+pertaining to relations between government employees and customers, suppliers and

-behalf if doing so violates certain local laws and regulations or could be
+government’s behalf if doing so violates certain local laws and regulations or could be

 iii.
 Investors, Media, Analysts and Others

-of their job responsibilities, and with prior Management’s approval and knowledge.
-In all instances,
+their job responsibilities, and with prior Management’s approval and knowledge.
+In all

 4.2 Authority to Make Commitments